NUSTM/ITM/README.md

 ## Acknowledgements

+- Using the Image-Target Matching dataset means you have read and accepted the copyrights set by Twitter and dataset providers.
-Most of the codes are based on the codes provided by [huggingface](https://github.com/huggingface/transformers).
+- Most of the codes are based on the codes provided by [huggingface](https://github.com/huggingface/transformers).